WickedFlame/Polaroider/docs/index.md

 The simplest way to update a Snapshot is to delete the Sanpshot file from the folder _Snapshots.
 Run the test again and the Snapshot is recreated.

 ## Multiple Snapshots per test
-Snapshots are saved by Classname and Methodname.
-If it is needed to save multiple Snapshots in a test, just provide metadata with the snapshot.
-The snapshots can then be identified by the metadata.
+Snapshots are saved by Class- and Methodname.
+If it is needed to save multiple Snapshots in a test, just provide some metadata with the snapshot.
+The snapshots can then be identified by that metadata.
 ```csharp
 public class MyClass
 {